Long Term Care (LTC) Ombudsman Program

-Federal law requires each state to have a Long Term Care (LTC) Ombudsman Program headed by a State Long Term Care Ombudsman.
-Elder Rights Advocates receive, investigate and attempt to resolve complaints made by or on behalf of residents who reside in long term care facilities including homes for individual residential care, residential facilities for groups and nursing homes.
-Elder Rights Advocates work on behalf of the resident and his or her wishes and desires.
-Services provided by the Ombudsman Program are confidential and based on resident consent
+Federal law requires each state to have a Long Term Care (LTC) Ombudsman Program managed by a State Long Term Care Ombudsman.
+Ombudsmen receive, investigate and attempt to resolve complaints made by or on behalf of residents who reside in long term care facilities including homes for individual residential care, residential facilities for groups and nursing homes.
+Ombudsmen work on behalf of the resident and his or her wishes and desires.
+Services provided by the Long Term Care Ombudsman Program are confidential and based on resident consent

 The LTCOP serves a vital public purpose.
 Every year the program helps thousands of long term care residents.

 The Ombudsman Program:

 - Advocates for residents seeking assistance and resolution

 - Calls upon others to fulfill their responsibilities to residents

 - Informing residents and their families of their rights;

 - Resolving complaints involving anything that affects a person’s life in long term care (e.g. food, call lights, care concerns);

 - Providing informational services to the general public regarding the long term care industry in Nevada;

 - Advocating for good individualized care;